 This is a tricky question as it largely depends on your unique situation, but generally, you can calculate your potential savings to help you decide if you should refinance.
 Factor in both your costs of refinancing and how much you can expect to save in monthly repayments.

 As illustrated above, there are many instances when refinancing your house loan can result in significant savings.
 Generally, those with HDB loans consider refinancing after a few years when they’ve paid off at least 25% of their property’s price (because most people can only borrow up to 75% from banks).
-Those with bank loans typically explore refinancing once their lock-in periods are over (so they can switch to another bank without having to pay any penalties).

 Pros and Cons of Refinancing Home Loans in Singapore